We hold adoptions on Saturdays from 12:30 PM to 3:30 PM at Centinela Feed & Pet Supplies (3860 S. Centinela Avenue Los Angeles, CA 90066).

 When a dog is adopted, he or she is moving into an unfamiliar environment and tends to explore.
 Sometimes the dog wants to go “home” — a home that no longer exists.
 When a potential exit is found, the dog will often try to get out.

 For these reasons, all reputable rescue groups require a home safety check.
-Of course a home safety check can be avoided by going to a city or county animal shelter to adopt a dog, in which case you are, indeed, saving a life.
+Of course a home safety check can be avoided by going to a city or county animal pound to adopt a dog, in which case you are, indeed, saving a life.

 Rescue groups also go to much greater lengths to check out the health and personality of the dogs in their care, and work with potential adopters to see that they get an animal with which they can have a long and satisfying relationship.